 If we know that our sample protein may have been modified since translation, we need to apply this information to our analysis.
-To edit the list of PTM available to PEAKS Studio we open the PEAKS Properties dialogue and select the PTM Library tab.
-PEAKS Client uses the PTM library defined on the server, editing here will have
+To edit the list of PTM available to PEAKS Studio we use the open the PEAKS Properties dialogue and select the PTM Library tab.

-PTM Post Translational Modifications affect the mass of modified proteins and residues

-All PTM are listed here including <built-in> PTM and user defined PTM.
+PTM Post Translational Modifications affect the mass of modified proteins and residues suilt-in> PTM and user defined PTM.
 From here, we can create a new PTM, edit an existing PTM or remove a PTM from the list.
 See the sections below for help with these operations.
 Built-in PTM cannot be removed from the list, but can be edited.